zakjan/mapbox-gl-draw-waypoint/README.md

 Supported MapboxDraw modes:

 - simple_select
-  - selecting a polygon or line switches to direct_select mode, to save one click when switching from simple_select to direct_select mode
+  - clicking an inactive polygon/line feature switches to direct_select mode, saves one mouse click
   - multi-selection is prevented for consistency with direct_select mode
 - direct_select
+  - clicking an inactive feature selects it (point feature in simple_select mode, polygon/line feature in direct_select mode), saves one mouse click
-  - dragging a polygon or a line is prevented
+  - dragging a polygon/line feature is prevented

 ## Install